 Edmond Tong

-I am currently pursuing a PhD at Queensland University of Technology (QUT) in the Visual Learning and Understanding Group.
+I am currently pursuing a PhD in Robotics at Queensland University of Technology (QUT) under the supervision of Prof. Niko Sünderhauf and Prof. Jonathan Roberts.
 I completed an MS in Robotics from the University of Michigan (2024), and I hold a BS in Mechanical Engineering from Brigham Young University (2018).
-My research interests lie at the intersection of computer vision, robotics, and machine learning.

 Email